tamberg/library/README.md

 > Work in progress, contact thomas.amberg@fhnw.ch.

+## Goals
+- Keep it simple
+- Use GitHub features

 ## Entities
 - topic: groups items (directory in repository)
 - item: is borrowed/lent by user/admin (file in repository)